victoriza/claire/README.md

     The getNodeSize function in ext/rtree/rtree.c in SQLite through 3.19.3, as used in GDAL and other products, mishandles undersized RTree blobs in a crafted database, leading to a heap-based buffer over-read or possibly unspecified other impact. https://security-tracker.debian.org/tracker/CVE-2017-10989
     -----------------------------------------
+    ...
+    ...

-This project use three containers that run:
+This project use three containers:
 + Clair
     + In regular intervals, Clair ingests vulnerability metadata from a configured set of sources and stores it in the database.
     + Clients use the Clair API to index their container images; this creates a list of _features_ present in the image and stores them in the database.